bhalbour0/country-service/README.md

 ## Usage

-This server expose to REST API:
+This server expose as REST API:

 - */countries*: Return several countries from this external API: https://restcountries.com/v3.1/all.
 - */countries/{name}*: Another one which return details of one country from this external API: https://restcountries.com/v3.1/name/{name}